 Default project set as 838e401c-f070-44de-b6a7-3db840e9dc7c

-Projects also contain project plans created by Ellf’s project planning module.
+Projects also contain plans created by Ellf’s project planning module.
 These are Markdown documents that are continuously updated and outline the end-to-end development plan, including step-by-step workflows and higher-level strategic goals.
 Ellf refers to the project plan across its different modules and also uses it to keep the in-app chat and your local coding assistant in sync.

 NLP Project Plan: Fraud Report Classifier